How to Grow Beefsteak Tomatoes in Pots – The Ultimate Guide!

 There are two easy ways to plant your tomatoes:

 - Plant seeds that you have bought from a trusted seeds dealer.
 If you are short on cash, you could also opt to dry seeds from a previous crop.
+(Read this article to find out how deep to plant tomato seeds).

 - Plant seedlings bought from a trusted dealer and transplant them into your pots.